Lovehunter

-Lovehunter is the second studio album by the English band Whitesnake, released on 21 September 1979.
+Lovehunter is the second studio album by the British rock band Whitesnake, released on 21 September 1979.
 It was the bands first UK Top 30 album, charting at No. 29 on the UK Albums Chart.
-"Long Way from Home", the leading track on the album reached No. 55 on the UK charts, while "Walking in the Shadow of the Blues" was one of the most popular and praised Whitesnake's songs in the beginning.
+"Long Way from Home", the leading track on the album reached No. 55 on the UK charts, while "Walking in the Shadow of the Blues" is one of the most popular and praised Whitesnake-songs from their early years.
 The album became controversial because of its cover art.

 Background

 The band worked on the album at Clearwell Castle.
 Like their two previous recordings it was also produced by Martin Birch.
 It was the group's last album to feature Dave Dowle, before being replaced by ex-Purple drummer Ian Paice.

 Marsden recalled that at the time band members argued in "a good, healthy, positive" way and "because of that the band got better and more successful with Ready An' Willing (1980) and Come an' Get It (1981)".
 He considered it a good record, a sentiment Coverdale didn't share and would have rather released it as an EP.

 Both Coverdale and Marsden considered "Walking in the Shadow of the Blues" as one of their best compositions, with Coverdale stating that the song "really summed up my musical approach of the time.
 It was very much my feeling, my perspective and probably my life's philosophy back then ...
 Bernie and I put the music together very quickly.
 It was obviously meant to be as a song.
 I'm very proud of that one".
 Eduardo Rivadavia writing for AllMusic described it as combining "near-perfect songwriting with one of Coverdale's maturest and most compelling lyrics".